wsuduce/QH_submission_package/manuscript/QH_Paper_v2.3_merge.md

 **Figures 2a-2b** show this mapping graphically, demonstrating how the laboratory-measured ratio β/α = 0.0503 naturally produces the observed cosmological decay rate through the standard expansion history E(z).

+#### 2.2.2 Confronting Astrophysical Confounders

+A critical question is whether the observed exponential decay in galaxy flux could arise from standard astrophysical processes—star formation rate evolution, dust content changes, metallicity trends, or initial mass function variations—rather than new physics.

+We argue for our framework based on **parsimony** (Occam's Razor).
+While complex, multi-parameter astrophysical models can be tuned to reproduce many evolutionary trends, it is highly unlikely that these disparate processes would conspire to produce a simple, clean exponential decay g(z) = g₀ exp(-kz) across the wide redshift range z∈[4,8] without significant fine-tuning.

+**Multi-proxy robustness.** Crucially, we demonstrate consistency across **two independent observational proxies** for k:
+- **Mass-limited, completeness-limited mean flux**: k ≈ 0.519 ± 0.061 (CEERS×MIDIS cross-match, log₁₀(M_⋆/M_⊙) > 10, uniform faint-end completeness)
+- **Peak-proxy γ̂(z)**: k ≈ 0.52 ± 0.03 (coherent front tracer from log-flux histogram peak)

+Both converge to k ≈ 0.52, consistent with the parameter-free prediction k_pred = 0.530 (see Appendix J for systematic convergence).
+The SCF framework does not replace standard galaxy evolution but proposes an underlying, universal decay law upon which astrophysical complexity is superimposed. **The simplicity of the observed trend across independent proxies, combined with the parameter-free prediction, strongly favors a fundamental rather than emergent origin.**

 ### 2.3 Information Density: γ

 The normalization parameter γ = 8.24 ± 0.36 appears consistently across: